What is a segment?

 Combining rules

-Rules within a segment can be combined with AND or OR logic:
+Rules within a segment can be combined with AND or OR logic:- AND — visitor must match all rules to be eligible

 - OR — visitor must match at least one rule to be eligible